 Altos Charts for the San Jose real estate market as a Whole – automatically updated each week – single family homes

 First, the market profile and then the basic charts for single family homes or houses in San Jose.
-FYI, Altos uses LIST prices.
-The RE Report further down uses SOLD prices (which is part of the reason why I utilize both).
+FYI, Altos uses LIST prices, not sold prices.
+Compared to list prices, sales prices are generally higher in this market – sometimes hundreds of thousands of dollars more.